 2. The ICUMS system calculates how much import duty needs to be paid.
 Currently, instead of asking exporters to declare the cargo and its value, as was the case with CTN, Ghana customs officers use a predetermined list with values as Benchmark for the declared value of cargo.
 If the price lies below the predetermined customs value, the Customs officer will fix the import duty as per the Benchmark list.

 3. All the local fees need to be paid.
-These include shipping line local admin charges, THC, Documentation fees, customs fees and delivery fees unless the importer is arranging pick-up.
+These include shipping line local admin charges, THC, Documentation fees, customs fees, and delivery fees unless the importer is arranging pick-up.

 Must-Have Documentations

 Ghana Shippers Authority has been at the frontline of Ghana’s maritime industry over the years, collaborating with private and public entities to pursue a common goal.
-One of those objectives is ensuring the safety of citizens as well as problems relating port, ship, and customs.
+One of those objectives is ensuring the safety of citizens as well as problems relating to port, ship, and customs.

 Ghana CTN Certificate (needed until August 2020)